northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What to Expect in a North Dakota Traffic Court

-At the trial, the judge may hear both sides and review the evidence presented.
+The judge may hear both sides at the trial and review the evidence presented.
 At the conclusion of the trial, the judge may enter judgment.
-If the defendant is found guilty, the court may impose fines accordingly and the conviction-if for a moving violation- may be reported to the NDDoT and points may be assessed to the driver’s record (which can result in a loss of driving privileges).
-If the defendant is found not guilty, then the charges may be dismissed and the bond may be refunded.
-Failure to appear for any scheduled hearing without just cause may result in guilty judgment being entered against the defendant.
+If the defendant is found guilty, the court may impose fines accordingly, and the conviction, if for a moving violation, may be reported to the NDDoT, and points may be assessed to the driver's record (which can result in a loss of driving privileges).
+The charges may be dismissed, and the bond will be refunded if the defendant is found not guilty.
+Failure to appear for any scheduled hearing without just cause may result in a guilty judgment being entered against the defendant.

 How to Prepare for Traffic Court in North Dakota

 Traffic court in North Dakota operates within the state's district court system, governed by Title 39 of the North Dakota Century Code.
 One unique aspect of preparing for traffic court in North Dakota is the availability of a pre-trial conference.
-This conference allows defendants to meet with a prosecutor prior to their court date to discuss the possibility of resolving the case through a plea agreement or other means.
-Understanding the procedures for scheduling and participating in a pre-trial conference can be beneficial for defendants seeking to resolve their traffic citations in North Dakota.
+This conference allows defendants to meet with a prosecutor before their court date to discuss the possibility of resolving the case through a plea agreement or other means.
+Understanding the procedures for scheduling and participating in a pre-trial conference can benefit defendants seeking to resolve their traffic citations in North Dakota.

 disclaimer